viperleed/viperleed/doc/content/files/input/expbeams.rst

     subtraction.
 Beams with negative intensities will be offset to have minimum intensity equal to zero (issuing warnings of having done so).
     This behavior prevents errors while writing input files for the FORTRAN routines from TensErLEED.
-However, as this articial offset affects the minima of the intensities, the R-factor may be impacted significantly.
+However, as this altricial offset affects the minima of the intensities, the R-factor may be impacted significantly.
     We strongly advise that the problematic beams are fixed or discarded